armobob74/spice/pages/faq.md

   - title: What's PPB?
     content: PPB stands for Parts Per Billion, a unit of measurement used to quantify the concentration of substances, such as heavy metals, in various products, including spices.
 It indicates how many units of a substance are present in a billion units of the total mixture.
 Understanding PPB is crucial when discussing the safety and quality of spices.
   - title: How much lead is safe?
     content: <a href="https://www.fda.gov/food/environmental-contaminants-food/lead-food-foodwares-and-dietary-supplements">Here</a> is the FDA's page on lead in food.
 The current max level allowed in candy is 100 PPB.
-Regulations do not exist for spices specifically, but no level is considered "safe".
+FDA regulations do not exist for spices specifically, but no level is considered "safe". <a href="https://www.cps.bureauveritas.com/newsroom/new-york-monitors-heavy-metal-content-spices">New York State</a> implements a Class II recall action level of 210 PPB.
+Roughly half of the tests in our database exceed this action level.
   - title: Why do so many samples have detectable levels of heavy metals?
     content: The FDA currently does not regulate heavy metals in spices.
 The mission of this website is to change that.
   - title: Can I do anything to help?